 Multi-session events

 USEBIO also supports multiple session events.
 An event which is broken into sessions only to provide the players with meal and rest breaks need not be recorded as a multi-session event, it can simply be treated as if it were a single, long session.
 However, if different boards with the same number are being played in the later session it is necessary for USEBIO to report these as different sessions.
 USEBIO supports this by using multiple SESSION elements directly below the EVENT element.
-Note that in this case, it is helpful to set the SECTION_COUNT child element of the EVENT element, though USEBIO does not require this.
+Note that in this case, it is helpful to set the SESSION_COUNT child element of the EVENT element, though USEBIO does not require this.

 It is valid, though unusual, to report an event with one session using the multi-session format with a single SESSION element.